 In all, nearly 37% of assessment reports audited during 2018 were found to be of an unacceptable standard, to need changes, or demonstrated that the assessor had failed to carry out their role properly.

-John Slater still appealing against DWP’s failure to release data showing the results of audits of Atos assessment reports.
+John Slater is still appealing against DWP’s failure to release data showing the results of audits of Atos assessment reports.

 The data shows that the many reports of dishonest and distressing assessment experiences by individual disabled people are not isolated occurrences.